Richard Hahn is a retired partner and former Co-Head of the firm’s Restructuring Group. He regularly represented

 - Bondholders of Laidlaw in dual insolvency proceedings in the U.S. and Canada.

-- LG Electronics as the principal creditor of Zenith Electronics Corporation in Zenith’s prepackaged Chapter 11 reorganization.
+- LG Electronics as the principal creditor of Zenith Electronics in Zenith’s prepackaged Chapter 11 reorganization.

 - XL Capital Assurance in the Chapter 11 reorganization of NRG Energy.

 - Justice Gary S. Stein, as trustee and conservator of the Tropicana Atlantic City, in the Chapter 11 bankruptcy proceeding of Tropicana Entertainment LLC and the sale of the Atlantic City casino.

 - Verizon Communications in the Chapter 11 sale of Genuity.

 - Pegasus Communications Corporation in the Chapter 11 sale of Pegasus Satellite Communications.

-- Grant Forest Products in the sale of assets to Georgia-Pacific for $400 million through simultaneous CCAA proceedings in Canada and Chapter 15 proceedings in the US.
+- Grant Forest Products in the sale of assets to Georgia-Pacific for $400 million through simultaneous CCAA proceedings in Canada and Chapter 15 proceedings in the United States.

 - Columbia Law School, 1983, J.D.